JingHuangLab/openmm_deepmd_plugin/README.md

 ## Usage

-In the [tests](./tests) directory, you can find [test_deepmd_simulation.py](./tests/test_deepmd_simulation.py) and [test_deepmd_alchemical.py](./tests/test_deepmd_alchemical.py) two files.
+In the [tests](./tests) directory, you can find [test_deepmd_simulation.py](./tests/test_deepmd_simulation.py) and [test_deepmd_alchemical.py](./tests/test_deepmd_alchemical.py) two files for reference.
 That's used for running of this plugin with on trained [water model](./tests/frozen_model/lw_pimd.v1.pb).
 Alchemical simulation feature for Deepmd-kit is also implement in this plugin.
 More details about the alchemical simulation can be refered to [AlchemicalProtocol.pdf](./tests/refer/AlchemicalProtocol.pdf).

 ## Problem to Be Solved